Printemps sale to Qatari investors seen moving ahead

 A source close to the talks told Reuters last month that RREEF and the Borletti Group were in exclusive talks to sell Printemps to Qatari investors for up to 2 billion euros ($2.57 billion).

-Borletti and RREEF bought Printemps in 2006 from French luxury group PPR (PRTP.PA) for 1.1 billion euros.
+Borletti and RREEF bought Printemps in 2006 from French luxury group PPR for 1.1 billion euros.

 Printemps now has 16 stores and employs about 4,000.
 Its 2011-12 turnover rose 13 percent to 1.45 billion euros.